Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 If a charge is illegitimate, there’s a good chance that it will be reversed.

-If you use the correct forms and provide precise info, Uber typically has enough information on their end to see if a charge was incorrect.
+If you report your issue and provide precise info, Uber has enough information on their end to see if a charge was incorrect and give you a refund.

 You always have the option to request a chargeback if you’re not getting results from Uber.